SergeoLacruz/inventree-supplier-sync/README.md

 ## How it works
 The Mouser API limits the access frequency and the total number of accesses per 24 hours.
-Because of that the plugin runs every two minutes an and works always on one part.
-It uses a setting to persistantly store the primary key of the next part to by synchronized.
+Because of that the plugin runs every two minutes and works always on one part.
+It uses a setting to persistently store the primary key of the next part to by synchronized.
 The function UpdatePart does the magic.

 In case the part has no supplier part from the supplier Mouser the plugin tries to create one.
-It runs a part number search on the mouser API with the parts manufacturer part number. the search can return several results e.g. BC107 will find BC107A as well.
+It runs a part number search on the mouser API with the manufacturer part number.
+We use the name field of the part for the MPN.
+This might be different in your setup.
+So take care.
+The search can return several results e.g. BC107 will find BC107A as well.
 In case Mouser reports exactly one hit, a supplier part is created and the mouser part number is put into the SKU field.
 In case more than one parts are reported the plugin creates a supplier part and ads a generic string into the SKu field.
 The plugin cannot decide which part is the